-Credit Risk - Investments
+Credit Risk

 This is the risk that an issuer or other counterparty to an investment may not fulfill its obligations.
 The IPS sets forth the minimum acceptable credit ratings for investments from at least two of the following NRSROs: S&P, Moody's, or Fitch.
 For purchases of short-term debt, the issuer rating must be no less than A-1 or SP-1 (S&P), P-1 or MIG 1/VMIG 1 (Moody's), or F1 (Fitch) for purchases with remaining maturities less than 397 days, while purchases of long-term debt shall have issuer ratings no less than AA for purchases with remaining maturities longer than 397 days.
 Municipal debt issued by the County is exempt from the above credit rating requirements.
-As of June 30, 2019, the County's investments in OCIF were in compliance with the state law and IPS limits when purchased.
+Both the OCMMF and the OCEMMF have received the highest-level Principal Stability Fund rating of AAAm by Standard and Poor's.
+These Funds represent 10.5% of the total OCIF - Pooled Funds with a fair value of \$1,127,948.
+As of June 30, 2021, the Orange County Treasury's investments in OCIF were in compliance with the IPS limits when purchased.